-Inside: Having a delicious Easter brunch buffet menu is a fun way to enjoy the Easter celebration.
-But you need recipes that you can make ahead.
-Who wants to miss the egg hunt?
+Having a delicious Easter brunch buffet menu is a fun way to enjoy the Easter celebration.
+But you need recipes that you can make ahead of time… because who wants to miss the egg hunt?

-Since we spend Easter dinner with our bigger family, we like to celebrate with a special Easter brunch buffet menu at home.
-I used to spend most of my morning in the kitchen trying to put together a delicious meal for my family to enjoy.
-Food is always an important part of a special day!
-But it wasn’t fun missing out on my kids enjoying their Easter treats.
+I used to spend most of my Easter morning in the kitchen trying to put together a delicious meal for my family to enjoy.

-I had to find a way to spend less time in the kitchen and more time soaking up some childhood joy.
+I needed a way to spend less time in the kitchen and more time soaking up some childhood joy.

 Here are the recipes that meet our requirements.
 This menu has become our Easter family tradition!